mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

 Now, BAME candidates have a lower chance of acceptance even when holding the business unit constant.

 I have called discrimination the direct effect of E on O, because I focus on the performance review process.
-There may be discrimination when BankBank hires new employees by influencing which business unit they apply for.
+There may be discrimination when BigBankCorp hires new employees by influencing which business unit they apply for.
 It's not impossible, though I find it hard to believe, as BAME individuals more likely self-select the department they choose to work in.
 I think that one benefit of causal diagrams is to make it very clear what type of effect we want to measure.

 ### B. Keep your "controlling urges" in check

 The previously described approach was also applied by Bikel, U.C.
 Berkeley's analyst appointed by the dean to report any evidence of discrimination.
 Bikel saw that admission rates by department (math, biology, etc.) were not lower for females, so, he concluded that the university acceptance procedure did not discrimimnate against women.
 But the story doesn't stop her, and TBOW reports on a conversation between Bikel and Krushke, another statistician who got interested in the case.
 Krushkal took note of Bikel's result, though he claimed that it did not prove that there were not other causes of discrmination, and he built a simple numeric example as proof.

 I wanted to reproduce Krushkal's small example because I find minimalist use cases very useful as learning tools.
 However, I could not access the original document referenced in TBOW because of academic paywalls.
-So, I have used J. Pearl's notes to cook up a hopefully similar model, and I applied it to my BankBank use case.
+So, I have used J. Pearl's notes to cook up a hopefully similar model, and I applied it to my BigBankCorp use case.
 It will illustrate another type of causal effect called a collider, which J. Pearl uses to debunk the deeply anchored myth that statistical analysis should hold any observed variable constant when measuring an effect.

 `model3` 's source of discrimination candidates' citizenship (referred to as C), with values as local" or "expat".
 Further assume that BAME employees are always rejected if C is "local", and non-BAME employees are always rejected if C is "expat".
 In the other cases - BAME expats or non-BAME local - the chances of promotion are similar.
 These strong assumptions may not seem credible, but they make the maths easier.
 We could use a smoother hypothesis to the same effect.
 But, remember that the goal is to show that there exists a model with discrimination, which returns the same query results as `model1`.